 I first starting thinking about this project in 2020, when the LPRT asked their executive team what they would like to do for racquetball if money weren’t a concern.
 You can review their Service Box playlist, here:

 I own some decent consumer level cameras that can record in 4K (but only livestream at 1080p).
-I would take these cameras and my other audio and video tools, and create a multi-part documentary.
-I would expect the documentary to take ~four years, if each state was focused on for one month.
-(One month is way to short for many states; FL, CA, TX, for example.
+I would take these cameras and my other audio and video tools and create a series of commercials for as many facilities with racquetball courts as possible.
+I would expect the project to take ~four years, if each state was focused on for one month.
+(One month is way too short for many states; FL, CA, TX, for example.
 It would also be too long for others that don’t have thirty known court facilities currently.
-With any luck, the project would also get more players reporting their court locations so that the list and maps were completely up-to-date.)
+With any luck, the project would also get more players reporting their court locations so that the list and maps were completely up to date.)
 This would provide continuing/constant exposure for racquetball both at the clubs where the interviews / tournaments were being recorded / broadcast and everywhere else that has access to YouTube.

 Obviously all courts in a state won’t be able to be visited.
 With the proposed broadcast schedule below, it would take an entire year (50 weeks) of 4 facilities per week to cover just the indoor facilities in California.
 Another 4-5 months to include the outdoor courts.